zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Contracts have the ability to send "messages" to other contracts.
-Messages are virtual objects that are never serialized and exist only in the Ethereum execution environment.
+Messages are virtual objects that are never serialized and exist only in the Expanse execution environment.
 A message contains:

 -  The sender of the message (implicit)
 -  The recipient of the message